Tips & Best Practices

 TezBlock tracks consecutive days of focus sessions.
 Open the app to see your streak on the home screen — don't break the chain.

-Review your weekly summary
+Review your stats

 Don't aim for perfection